 Pros:

-Life is calm, with a real sense of community, and safe streets.
-On top of that, the low taxes certainly help expats feel even more calm in this island nation.
+- Life in Antigua is safe and calm, with a real sense of community in its neighborhoods.
+On top of that, the low taxes help expats feel even more calm in this island nation.

-Another advantage is the ease of travel.
-There are direct flights from Antigua to the USA, UK, Europe, Canada, offered from major companies such as British Airlines, Delta, United and so on.
-Flights to neighboring countries are short.
+- Travel is easy, with direct flights from Antigua to the USA, UK, Europe, and Canada offered by major companies such as British Airlines, Delta, United, etc. Flights to neighboring countries are short.
 For example, going from the VC Bird International Airport in St John’s to St Kitts takes only 30 minutes.
 There is also a ferry twice a week to the island of Montserrat.

 Cons:

-Antigua can be an expensive place to live, compared to other Eastern Caribbean countries.
-But it is still 20% cheaper than the US and UK.
+- Antigua can be an expensive place to live compared to other Eastern Caribbean countries.
+However, it is still 20 percent cheaper than the US and UK.

-Difficult access to specialized goods or services.
-As you can imagine, in a small country, with a permanent population of 100 thousand, certain products or medical services will not be easily accessible.
-In some cases, it may be necessary to go to neighboring islands of Barbados or Puerto Rico.
+- Limited access to specialized goods or services.
+As you can imagine, in a small country with a permanent population of 100 thousand, certain products or medical services aren’t easily accessible.
+Sometimes, it may be necessary to go to neighboring islands, Barbados or Puerto Rico.

-Natural disasters are certainly a “con” of living in the Caribbean that usually comes to people’s minds.
-However, even though they are a possibility, the last hurricane to affect seriously the country was in 2017.
+- Natural disasters are certainly a “con” of living in the Caribbean that usually comes to people’s minds.
+However, while they are a possibility, the last hurricane to seriously affect the country was in 2017.

 How to make the move as an expat?